 - Use the same path to continue repeated reps.

 - Exhale up, inhale down.

 To keep the focus on the medial delt, make sure to keep your palms down at the top of the movement.
 Many lifters like to pull back, instead of lift straight out to the sides, which brings the stronger muscles of the upper back into play.

 Also, always start the movement at the side of the thigh.
 Bringing the dumbbells in front of the body allows for more of a momentum swing and takes away from the stress placed on the delts.

-DB Side Raise Alternatives
+DB Lateral Raise Alternatives

-If you’re unable to do DB Side Raises, for whatever reason, here are a couple alternatives you can replace them with.
+If you’re unable to do DB Side Raises, for whatever reason, here are a couple of alternatives you can replace them with.

 Cable or Band Side Raise

 If you simply don’t have dumbbells, you can replace DB Side Raises with either a cable if you have access to a cable machine or a band.
-Keep the movement exactly the same in the either case.
+Keep the movement exactly the same in either case.

 Barbell Upright Row